niltwill/vc-updatedscm/README.md

 # GTA: Vice City Updated SCM :palm_tree::palm_tree:
-### Current version: v2.0 reorganized

 In short, this mod is supposed to increase the gaming experience with GTA: Vice City.
 It mostly contains fixes and some improvements.
+### Current version: v2.0 reorganized
+Latest version changes only:

 ## Warning:
 I do not recommend you to use the Save Friendly SCM, at least NOT to overwrite your old save files.
 It could corrupt your previous save files, if you use a different SCM for it.
-It's best used for a 100% completed save file if you cannot afford the time to restart the game.
+It's best used with a 100% completed save file if you cannot afford the time to restart the game.
 Before you load OR overwrite any saved files with the Save Friendly SCM, please create a backup of your save files, so if they get corrupted or anything, you can restore them.
 The save files can be found under "your username > Documents > GTA Vice City User Files"
 The author of this mod does not take any responsibility for damaged or corrupted save files.
 Use this mod at your own risk and care.